 Sony A6000 versus Fujifilm X100S

 The Sony Alpha A6000 and the Fujifilm X100S are two enthusiast cameras that were officially introduced, respectively, in February 2014 and January 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the X100S is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
 The Sony has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Fujifilm X100S.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).